 Orange County’s food scene has transformed in recent years from a sleepy Los Angeles extension to a distinct locale with an array of flavors all its own.
-These days, eating and drinking options abound in the OC from morning to night, from brisket taco bites to a tasting menu with worldwide acclaim.
+These days, eating and drinking options abound in the OC from morning to night, from brisket taco bites as a late breakfast to tasting menus and speakeasies that go deep into the night.
 Thankfully, the region’s many older mainstays and family-owned restaurants remain popular as well, further highlighting the scene’s diversity across Anaheim’s Little Arabia, Westminster’s Little Saigon, and beyond.
 Here’s how to spend a perfect day of dining and driving around beautiful Orange County.

 10 a.m.
 A classic treat at Sugar ‘n Spice

 The chocolate-dipped banana is an old-school Orange County sweet treat.
 Located on oceanside Balboa Island, the Sugar ‘n Spice stand began serving frozen bananas dipped to order in 1945.
 The classic version is engulfed in chocolate and rolled in peanuts but don’t sleep on the roasted almonds, toasted coconut, and nostalgic childhood favorites such as Fruity Pebbles.
 310 Marine Avenue, Balboa Island, CA.